 About

-There's wisdom in your story and bravery in your heart.
+There's wisdom in our stories story and bravery in our hearts.

 Humans need to be authentic, messy, sensitive, angry, shy, and loved for exactly who they are… by others AND themselves.

-You can show up as a more bold, badass, kind, and loving version of yourself than ever before.
+When humans feel safe and brave to be their authentic selves, they can show up as a more bold, badass, kind, and loving version of themselves than ever before.

 The Formal Stuff